-Even short 3-5 min. conferences with students will mean about 1-2 classes.
+\Even short 3-5 min. conferences with students will mean about 1-2 classes.
 Please structure your class so that students are revising mistakes or reviewing their work or preparing questions to ask you during their conference.
 Do not dismiss students from class if they are working ahead of the group.
 Allow them to use the class as a study/work period or to prepare for their presentations.

-In the last class, listen to the remaining presentations, and perhaps conference with the weakest students.
+In the last class, besides listening to presentations, you might try to conference with your weakest students.
 You might ask them for a further revision to their paper in order to give them a passing grade for the course.

-LIBRARY DRIENTATION 2 min How to start Getting information from the internet or a library book 4 min Types of materials basic encyclopedias technical things scholarly journal current events newspaper, internet 15 min How to look up books The catalogue system How to find books at AGU and at other libraries 15 min How to find magazine articles How to find magazine articles using "ProQuest" 18 min How to find newspaper articles Search using the database "Proquest Newspaper" 30 min Student practice
+LIBRARY ORIENTATION 2 min How to start Getting information from the internet or a library book 4 min Types of materials basic encyclopedias technical things scholarly journal current events newspaper, internet 15 min How to look up books The catalogue system How to find books at AGU and at other libraries 15 min How to find magazine articles How to find magazine articles using "ProQuest" 18 min How to find newspaper articles Search using the database "Proquest Newspaper" 30 min Student practice